explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer D

 C1. _Claims of novelty_.
 Aas you point out, there is prior work on (1) generating provenance/dependency
 graphs, (2) brushing and linking over such graphs, and (3) database-based queries over such graphs.
-For (2), we are not aware of earlier work on brushing and linking that considers specifically the problem of linked selections between different inputs/data sources (as opposed to linking selections across visualisations), nor are we aware of other approaches where these two kinds of linking can be understood as formally dual.
+We do not claim specific novelty with respect to (1), but will do a better job of contextualising our work with respect to this in the Introduction and in Related Work.
+For (2), we are not aware of brushing and linking works that consider the problem of linked selections between different inputs/data sources (as opposed to linking selections across outputs/visualisations), nor are we aware of other approaches where these two kinds of linking (which can be understood as formally dual) are placed on a firm mathematical foundation.
 We will make sure to emphasise these as novel contributions of our approach.

 C2. _Relationship to Database Provenance._ While it is true that many systems involve databases, end-to-end provenance solutions for real-world systems will also need to handle visualisation and analytics code written